fieldtrip/website/workshop/meg-uk-2015/spm_source.md

 #### Time-frequency contrasts

 With the previous steps, we invert data of whole trials from -100 to +800ms across all frequencies.
-Next we want to localise the evoked activity around the N/M170 face component by averaging power across a suitable time-frequency windo
+Next we want to localise the evoked activity around the N/M170 face component by averaging power across a suitable time-frequency window

 1. Select “M/EEG - Source reconstruction – Inversion Results”.
 2. Again, select “PapMcbdspmeeg_run_01_sss.mat” as input file; set the inversion index to 1.
 We will first investigate averaged source power across the time-frequency window of interest for the MSP solution.